-Masking Sensitive Data in Chat Server and UCS
+Masking Sensitive Data

 Logs and chat transcripts may contain sensitive data such as credit card numbers, phone numbers, Social Security numbers, and so on.
 You can omit this data from logs and mask it in transcripts by properly configuring Chat Server and UCS.